-15.1.
-Delivery notes shall be obtained in respect of all goods received into store or otherwise delivered and goods must be checked as to order and quality at the time delivery is made.
+- 15.1.
+The Council officers shall be responsible for the care and custody of stores and equipment. - 15.2.
+Delivery notes shall be obtained in respect of all goods received into store or otherwise delivered and goods must be checked as to order and quality at the time delivery is made. - 15.3.
+Stocks shall be kept at the minimum levels consistent with operational requirements.